kwekubright/ToDo-List-App/README.md

 To get a local copy follow these simple steps:

 - Clone this repo and open the folder containing the clone in your terminal
-- Run these commands to nstall the dev dependencies and get started:
+- Run these commands to install the dev dependencies and get started:

 ```
 $npm install
 $npm start
 ```

--
+- Access the app at localhost:8080

 ### Requirements